shenhuiying2017/azure-docs.es-es/articles/azure-functions/functions-create-a-web-hook-or-api-function.md

 <properties
-   pageTitle="Creación de un enlace web o una función de API de Azure| Microsoft Azure" description="Use las funciones de Azure para crear una función que se invoque mediante una llamada de API o webhook." services="azure-functions" documentationCenter="na" authors="ggailey777"
+   pageTitle="Create a web hook or API Azure Function | Microsoft Azure" description="Use Azure Functions to create a function that is invoked by a WebHook or API call." services="azure-functions" documentationCenter="na" authors="ggailey777"